pankajcloudthat/Deloitte-Specialized-Azure/load-data.md

     - *Enter Resource Group Name where your storage account is created*

-7. Open Azure portal, go to the Azure Data Lake Gen 2 Storage account that you created in previous lab and create a new container **wwi-02**.
+13. Open Azure portal, go to the Azure Data Lake Gen 2 you will see a new container **wwi-02** is created and data is loaded into it.